system-zero/system-zero/data/docs/i.md

 const c = "constant"
 # But they might be modified (for now), so not exactly a constant.

-# Variables or Constants initialized with string literals, should be freed explicitly.
+# Variables or Constants that are initialized with string literals, should be freed
+# explicitly.

 # The C-string interface offers some ways to create and manage C-strings.
 Those share
 # many rules with C, and dangers too!

-# functions can be defined in arbitrary nested level, in fact a whole unit can be a
+# Functions can be defined in arbitrary nested level, in fact a whole unit can be a
-function
+# function

 func fu () {
   func fua () {